 1. Liberally salt and pepper the chicken thighs.
 Add half the amount of oregano to the chicken as well (1/2 tsp).
 Set them aside.

-2. Sweat the onions and garlic in a skillet on medium heat.
+2. Sweat the onions and one garlic clove in a skillet on medium heat.
 Be sure not to burn the garlic – so you may lower the heat.

 3. Add the chicken to the skillet and sear it on both sides for about 2 minutes each on medium-high heat.
 You may want to push the onions out of the way so the chicken touches the pan directly.

-Once seared, lower to medium heat and add all remaining ingredients except for spinach; 1 remaining garlic clove (chopped), lemon juice & zest, peppers, artichokes Season with oregano, salt, and pepper.
+Once seared, lower to medium heat and add all remaining ingredients except for spinach.
+The remaining ingredients to add will be 1 chopped garlic clove, lemon juice & zest, peppers, artichokes Season with oregano, salt, and pepper.

 4. Let the chicken cook for about 15 more minutes, flipping once halfway through.
 Once the chicken has cooked fully with the rest of the veggies, pull the skillet off the heat.